nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 }
 ```
 ### Frontend
 Now, let's install the frontend dependencies.
-We'll use Bower, which is sort of like NPM, but for the frontend.
+We'll use [Bower](http://bower.io/), which is sort of like NPM, but for the frontend.
 To install it, run `sudo npm install bower -g`.
-This will allow you to use it on the command line.
+This will allow you to use the `bower` command in the terminal.

-To install the dependencies, run `bower install angular bootstrap`.
+To install the frontend dependencies, run `bower install angular bootstrap`.
 Bower will create a directory called `bower_components` and put everything in there.
-After they have finished installing, run `bower init`.
+After the deps have finished installing, run `bower init`.
 This will create a file called `bower.json`.
-It's pretty much the same process as `npm init` (just press Enter), but just make sure to mark the package as private and "set currently installed packages as dependencies".
+Bower will run you through pretty much the same process as `npm init` (i.e. just press Enter and you'll be fine), but just make sure to mark the package as private and "set currently installed packages as dependencies" when those options are presented.
 Your `bower.json` should look like this afterwards:

 ```json
 {